Community Nurse Specialist Practitioner (NMC 2022) (Level 7)

 • Ensure Learner has the support and opportunities to achieve the requirements of the apprenticeship

-• Up-to-date Unified Learning Environment (for apprentice’s place/s of work where practical learning is to take place).
+• Up-to-date Unified Learning Environment (for apprentice’s place/s of work where practical learning is to take place) and NMC employer partner approval (these will be completed during application if required).

 TBC - Currently awaiting Higher Procurement award outome from NHS Salisbury Procurement Service